Want to see 16 sunrises in one day? Float in zero gravity? Be one of the few to have gazed upon our home planet from space?

 As yet, Axiom hasn’t priced its off-world excursions, but says it’ll be considerably lower than the tag paid by previous space tourists like Dennis Tito, who stumped up a reported $20 million for a seven-day trip in 2001.

-Virgin Galactic, founded by Richard Branson with the aim of taking passengers briefly into sub-orbital space, will charge for $250,000 for its trips.
-Branson originally said flights would begin in 2009, but an official date has yet to be set for its maiden voyage.
+Virgin Galactic, founded by Richard Branson with the aim of taking passengers briefly into sub-orbital space, will charge $250,000 for its trips.
+Flights were originally set to begin in 2009, but the maiden flight to space finally took place in December 2018.

 Whatever the price tag, the tourist demographic with spare cash for space jaunts is presumably quite small.